Kavya-812/Waterway-debris-removal-system/README.md

 - Arduino IDE
 - Remote XY application

+#For component list you can refer to the circuit diagram.

 ### Installation

 1. Connect the ESP8266 to the computer and open the Arduino IDE.